Fantasia 27

 The Fantasia 27 is a French sailboat, that was designed by Philippe H. Harlé and first built in 1981.

 In 1987 the design was developed into the cruising-optimized Sun Way 27.

 Production

 The boat was built by Jeanneau in France between 1981 and 1996, with 1800 examples completed, but it is now out of production.

 Design

-The Fantasia 27 is a small recreational keelboat, built predominantly of fiberglass.
+The Fantasia 27 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, a transom-hung rudder and a fixed fin keel or optionally twin keels or a centreboard.
 The full keel version displaces 5291 lb and carries 1653 lb of ballast.
 The centerboard version displaces 5578 lb and carries 1940 lb of ballast.
 The twin keel version carries 1918 lb of ballast.